deejayem/recipe-search-tech-test/README.md

                    (update-vals (partial * weighting))))))
 ```

 I think that this is less readable than the existing implementation.
-Probably there is room for improving the
+There is probably room for improving the
-performance of my current version (using a transient map, as `frequencies` does), or a nicer way of using frequencies
+performance of my current version (e.g. using a transient map, as `frequencies` does), or a nicer way of using
-(my way of handling sections, and processing the files one line at a time didn't help here), but indexing is already
+frequencies (my way of handling sections, and processing the files one line at a time didn't help here), but indexing
-fairly fast, and I didn't have time to try to improve it any more.
+is already fairly fast, and I didn't have time to try to improve it any more.

 ## Stop Words